-7. It shall not be in order to consider a concur-§1068b.
-Restriction on rent resolution on the budget, or an reconciliation amendment thereto, or a conference directives. report thereon that contains reconciliation directives under section 310 of the Congressional Budget Act of 1974 that specify changes in law reducing the surplus or increasing the deficit for either period described in clause 10(a).
+7. It shall not be in order to consider a concur-§ 1068b.
+Restriction on rent resolution on the budget, or an reconciliation amendment thereto, or a conference directives. report thereon that contains reconciliation directives under section 310 of the Congressional Budget Act of 1974 that specify changes in law reducing the surplus or increasing the deficit for either the period comprising the current fiscal year and the five fiscal years beginning with the fiscal year that ends in the following calendar year or the period comprising the current fiscal year and the ten fiscal years beginning with the fiscal year that ends in the following calendar year.
 In determining whether reconciliation directives specify changes in law reducing the surplus or increasing the deficit, the sum of the directives for each reconciliation bill (under section 310 of the Congressional Budget Act of 1974) envisioned by that measure shall be evaluated.

 This clause was added in the 110th Congress (sec.
 402, H. Res.
-6, Jan.
-4, 2007, p. (adopted Jan.
-5, 2007)) and amended in the 111th Congress to reflect a change in the time periods in clause 10(a)(1) (sec.
-2(j), H. Res.
 5, Jan.
-6, 2009, p. ).
+4, 2007, p. -- (adopted Jan.
+5, 2007)).

-- 8. With respect to measures considered pursu§1068c.
+- 8. With respect to measures considered pursu\$1068c.
 Budget Act ant to a special order of business, points of order under title III of the Congressional Budget Act of 1974 shall operate without regard to whether the measure concerned has been reported from committee.
-Such points of order shall operate with respect to (as the case may be)- - (a) the form of a measure recommended by the reporting committee where the statute uses the term "as reported" (in the case of a measure that has been so reported);

-- (b) the form of the measure made in order as an original bill or joint resolution for the purpose of amendment; or - (c) the form of the measure on which the previous question is ordered directly to passage.
+Such points of order shall operate with respect to (as the case may be)- - (a) the form of a measure recommended by the reporting committee where the statute uses the term "as reported" (in the case of a measure that has been so reported); - (b) the form of the measure made in order as an original bill or joint resolution for the purpose of amendment; or - (c) the form of the measure on which the previous question is ordered directly to passage.

 This clause was added in the 110th Congress (sec.
 403, H. Res.
-6, Jan.
-4, 2007, p. (adopted Jan.
+5, Jan.
+4, 2007, p. -- (adopted Jan.
 5, 2007)).

-- 9. (a) It shall not be in order to consider- - (1) a bill or joint resolution reported by a stock congressional committee unless the report includes a list of congressional earmarks, limited tax benefits, and limited tariff benefits in the bill or in the report (and the name of any Member, Delegate, or Resident Commissioner who submitted a request to the committee for each respective item included in such list) or a statement that the proposition contains no congressional earmarks, limited tax benefits, or limited tariff benefits; - (2) a bill or joint resolution not reported by a committee unless the chair of each committee of initial referral has caused a list of congressional earmarks, limited tax benefits, and limited tariff benefits in the bill (and the name of any Member, Delegate, or Resident Commissioner who submitted a request to the committee for each respective item included in such list) or a statement that the proposition contains no congressional earmarks, limited tax benefits, or limited tariff benefits to be printed in the Congressional Record prior to its consideration;
+- 9. (a) It shall not be in order to consider- - (1) a bill or joint resolution reported by a some committee unless the report includes a list of congressional earmarks, limited tax benefits, and limited tariff benefits in the bill or in the report (and the name of any Member, Delegate, or Resident Commissioner who submitted a request to the committee for each respective item included in such list) or a statement that the proposition contains no congressional earmarks, limited tax benefits, or limited tariff benefits;